facelessuser/pymdown-extensions/docs/extensions/superfences.md

 ```
 ````

 Pygments also has a few additional options in regards to line numbers.
 One is "line step" which, if set to a number n > 1, will print only every n^th^ line number.
-The other is a setting that can mark line numbers as special with a span and class `special`.
+The other option is a setting that can mark line numbers as "special" with a span and class `special`.
 If the special parameter is set to a number n > 0, every n^th^ line number is given the CSS class `special`.

 So to set showing only every other line number, we could do the following.
 Line options are separated by a space, and "line step" is always the second option, so you must specify line start before line step.